 When you first start out, most of your damage will rely simply on matches, but as you progress and train your various heroes, this shifts toward your charged abilities.
 It will become very important to have a balanced team, to make use of most colors in the palette of 6.
 Each hero has 2 or 3 active skills, relying on different colors to be charged, thus it is important to have a balanced team.

 When a new level loads, look at the board before making your first move, think which skills will be charged first, and plan your attacks accordingly.
 There are many hero combinations where the game is basically over once you managed to charge up their abilities, thus charging them becomes much more important than dishing out damage with basic attacks.
-Learn the physics of the game: how moving pieces interact with other ones, and try to make combos of multiple matches per turn, drastically increasing your AP gains.
+If you prefer to smoke while you play, you can find all kinds of smoking accessories including bongs at online headshops like Everything for 420.